-Like all games, especially at investing, there are rules and play books.
-Investment rules don’t appear that interesting at first.
-We’re talking about books from successful investors, articles in The Wall St. Journal.
+Like all games, there are rules and playbooks.
+Investment rules don’t necessarily appear that interesting at first.
+We’re talking about books from successful investors and articles in The Wall St. Journal.
 There are websites chock full of stock quotes and mutual fund pricing, charts, graphs.
-It’s a new language.
-Plus, it’s at the beginning of the game that many women simply give up.
-They don’t think they have “a head for investing”.
-I don’t believe so.
+Plus, we’ve got a whole new language to learn.

-From a recent Washington Post story, women make up an estimated 45% of the National Football League fan base – about 67 million of us.
-We’ve been tagged as the NFL’s most valuable players because we buy so much football stuff.
+A recent Washington Post story revealed that women make up an estimated 45% of the National Football League fan base.
+That’s about 67 million of us.
+We’ve been tagged as the NFL’s most valuable players!
+Why?
+Because we buy so much football stuff.
 The sponsors who run ads during the games recognize women’s influence on buying decisions.
 We might not play football, but we are in the game.

 We love to watch our kids play at any game, sport or activity they choose.
-We cheer them on.
-We learn their games.
-Right now, we need to do the same thing with investing.
-We have to learn to love it and participate in it.
+No one cheers them on louder.
+Every mom learned the rules of their games.
+Right now, we need to do the same thing.
+Women need to set aside specific time for learning to love investing.
+It’s never been more important to participate in investing.
 Go girls, go!

 Some rules of the investing game can be found in these excellent playbooks: